ChrisWhealy/edge-cdn-store/README.md

 ## Generate TLS Certificate

-This PoC requires that your server certificate and private key files are located in the `./keys` directory as `server.crt` and `server.pem`.
+This PoC requires that your server certificate and private key files are located in the repo's `./keys` directory as `server.crt` and `server.pem`.

 ## Usage

-By default the server uses a runtime directory of `RUNTIME_DIR=/tmp/edge-cdn-store`
+By default the server uses a runtime directory defined in the environment variable `EDGE_RUNTIME_DIR`.
+If this variable is unset or empty, the default runtime directory will be `/tmp/edge-cdn-store`

-All cached responses are stored in the directory `cache` immediately under `$RUNTIME_DIR`.
+All cached responses are stored in the directory `$EDGE_RUNTIME_DIR/cache`.

 ### Start server